-Imagine that you are at a concert and your favorite singer has what appears to be earbuds in his ears.
+Imagine that you are at a concert, and your favorite singer has what do musicians wear in their ear?
 It’s not the in-ear monitors.
 The transmitter is located on the receiver’s side.
 It will transmit the song or monitor the mix.

 The musician usually wears the receiver, and the earpiece is plugged into the receiver.
 It also has a knob that controls the volume.
 In-ear monitors have noise-canceling technology to reduce background noise.
+Why do musicians wear earpieces?
 This technology allows musicians to hear the song as they sing.

-The whole in-ear monitor technology was developed to address the issue with stage monitors.
+The whole in-ear monitor technology was developed to address stage monitor issues.
 To balance the noise from cheering crowds, all stage monitors must be raised.
 This can cause fatigue and damage to the hearing.

 The stage monitors can also interfere with the audio.
 It can cause a disruption in the performance, which can lead to disappointed fans.
-Stage monitors also make it more difficult for musicians to move freely around the stage.
+Stage monitors also make it more difficult for musicians to move freely.

-In-ear monitors can be handy for musicians.
-They provide more excellent performance in all critical areas.
+In-ear monitors can be handy for why do musicians wear earbuds.
+They provide excellent performance in all critical areas.
 They allow for freedom of movement on the stage.